-+ RES (Resume/Accelerate): Press to make the vehicle accelerate or resume to a previously set speed.
++ RES (Resume/Accelerate): Press briefly to make the vehicle resume to a previously set speed, or press and hold to accelerate.

-SET - (Set/Coast): Press to set the speed or make the vehicle decelerate.
+SET - (Set/Coast): Press to set the speed and activate cruise control or make the vehicle decelerate.

-(Cancel): Press to cancel cruise control without erasing the set speed from memory.
+(Cancel): Press to disengage cruise control without erasing the set speed from memory.